Terms of Service

 3. Customer’s hardware and equipment

 3.1 The customer shall be responsible for acquiring and maintaining the functional status of the hardware, connections and software that the customer needs to use the service.
 The customer shall be responsible for the protection of customer’s data system and telecommunication and other comparable costs related to use of the service.
-The customer shall be responsible for preparing the hardware, connections, software and data systems to meet the operating environment specifications delivered by the supplier, and for ensuring that the service fulfils customer’s intended purpose.
+The customer shall be responsible for preparing the hardware, connections, software and data systems to meet the operating environment specifications delivered by the supplier, and for ensuring that the service fulfills customer’s intended purpose.

 4. Service level